cjvilla/ETL-Project/ProjectReport.md

 The airbnb_db includes two tables, chicago and usa, and four views.
 * The final tables or collections that will be used in the production database.<br>
     ![chi_roomtype_data](chi_roomtype_data.png)<br>
+    While hotel rooms have the highest average price in Chicago, entire home/apt rentals take the lead in total listings. <br>

     ![neighborhood_price_count](neighborhood_price_count.png)<br>

     ![room_type_prices](images/room_types_prices.png)<br>